omerburakozgur/omerburakozgur/README.md

 > **Tech Stack:** Unity, C#, Photon Fusion, Host-Authoritative Networking

 ![Dungeon Janitors Gameplay](https://github.com/user-attachments/assets/c81acbdd-3227-4f47-a9d5-207afc0ea935)
-Currently Work-in Progress, Concept Image from Synty SIMPLE Dungeons - Cartoon Assets which I will use.
+*(Currently Work-in Progress, Concept Image from Synty SIMPLE Dungeons - Cartoon Assets which I will use)*

-**Description:** Within the scope of the "Game Architecture" course, a C#-focused prototype is being developed using **host-authoritative architecture** to ensure net-ready gameplay.
+**Description:** Within the scope of the "Game Architecture" course, a C#-focused prototype is being developed on 'Net-Ready' systems such as 'Host-Authoritative'.**.
-* **Role:** Network & Gameplay Programmer (Team Lead)
+* I prepared the technical design (TDD) and game design (GDD) documents of the project.
-* **Key Contribution:** I prepared the technical design (TDD) and game design (GDD) documents and managed the sprint cycles.
+* I manage the project development process using self created and planned sprints, code reviews and tests.
-* **Tech:** Implemented generic network struct synchronization and cheat-free movement logic.
+**Skills Used:** C#, System Design, Technical Documentation, Prototyping, Agile Development.

 [View Source Code](https://github.com/omerburakozgur/Dungeon-Janitors-Estate-of-Chaos)